AppendSession

 Fencing token

-and it does not match, this results in in a 412 Precondition Failed
+and it does not match, this results in a 412 Precondition Failed

 status or corresponding SDK error type.